ROCm/rocm-install-on-linux/docs/how-to/3rd-party/tensorflow-install.rst

 :doc:`/tutorial/install-overview`.
 The recommended option to get a TensorFlow environment is through Docker.

-Using Docker provides portability and access to a prebuilt Docker image that has been rigorously tested within AMD.
+Using Docker provides portability and access to a prebuilt Docker image rigorously tested within AMD.
 This can also save compilation time and should perform as tested and mitigate potential installation issues.

 Follow these steps: